AbhinRustagi/Otto/.github/ISSUE_TEMPLATE/bug.md

+---
+name: Bug
+about: Create a report to help us improve
+title: ''
+labels: ''
+assignees: ''

+---

 ## Bug Description

 <!-- Provide a clear and concise description of the bug.
 Include any relevant details about what you expected to happen and what actually happened. -->